NangoHQ/nango/README.md

 }
 ```

-And adding new APIs is very easy.
-Just create a new configuration file and add it to the `/integrations` folder of your Pizzly's instance.
-If you feel like sharing, you can even create a PR so that other developers will b able to use it as well!
+And adding new APIs is straightforward.
+Just create a new configuration file within the `/integrations` folder of your Pizzly's instance.
+If you feel like sharing, you can even create a PR so that other developers will be able to use it as well!

 ## License